 - To decrease the risk of injury, drowning or entrapment, never leave your hot tub unattended for any reason while the cover is open and accessible, especially to small children and animals! - Precautions should be taken to minimize your exposure to chemical vapors (that could cause lung, brain, or skin damage). - 11.
-Turn off power to the spa at the circuit breaker, then drain spa as outlined in Section 11.2 (page 33). - 12.
-Refill spa with clean tap water from garden hose until water covers all jets.
+Turn off power to the spa at the circuit breaker, then drain spa as outlined in Section 11.2 (pages 33-34). - 12.
+Refill spa with clean tap water from garden hose until water covers all jets but does not touch the bottom of the lowest headrest.
 (DO NOT OVERFILL!)